zelalemshiferaw/Odoo_Custom_Modules/stock_transfer/README.md

 Request Initiation and Approval
 --------------------------------
 Users can create transfer requests from their assigned location.
 Requests go through a configurable approval workflow before confirmation.
-Approvers are notified by email.

 Item Details with Stock Tracking
 --------------------------------